cea-hpc/modules/doc/source/module.rst

  Email address to contact in case any issue occurs during the interpretation of modulefiles.

+ This environment variable value supersedes the default value set in the :mconfig:`contact` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.0